YehudaShapira/xv6-explained/Explanations.md

 A process that `kill`ed itself but whose parent did not acknowledge this is called a zombie.

 In order to a parent to "acknowledge" its child's termination, it needs to call `wait()`.
-When it calls `wait()`, it will not continue until one of its children exists, and then it will continue.
+When it calls `wait()`, it will not continue until one of its children exits, and then it will continue.
 If there are a few children, the parent will need to call `wait` once for each child process.

 `Wait` returns the pid of the exited process.